Tony Blair: Education and legal career

 With his parents basing their family in Durham, Blair attended the Chorister School from 1961 to 1966.
-Aged 13, he was sent to boarding at Fettes College in Edinburgh from 1966 to 1971.
-According to Blair, he hated his time at Fettes.
+Aged 13, he was sent to board at Fettes College in Edinburgh from 1966 to 1971.
+Blair hated his time at Fettes.
 His teachers were unimpressed with him; his biographer, John Rentoul, reported that "[a]ll the teachers I spoke to when researching the book said he was a complete pain in the backside and they were very glad to see the back of him."
 Blair reportedly modelled himself on Mick Jagger, lead singer of the Rolling Stones.
-Leaving Fettes College at the age of 18, Blair next spent a gap year in London working as a rock music promoter.
+Leaving Fettes at the age of 18, Blair next spent a gap year in London working as a rock music promoter.

 In 1972, at the age of 19, Blair matriculated at St John's College, Oxford, reading jurisprudence for three years.
 As a student, he played guitar and sang in a rock band called Ugly Rumours, and performed stand-up comedy.
 He was influenced by fellow student and Anglican priest Peter Thomson, who awakened his religious faith and left-wing politics.
 While at Oxford, Blair has stated that he was briefly a Trotskyist, after reading the first volume of Isaac Deutscher's biography of Leon Trotsky, which was "like a light going on".
-He graduated from Oxford at the age of 22 in 1975 with a second-class Honours B.A. in jurisprudence.
+He graduated from Oxford at the age of 22 in 1975 with a second-class honours BA degree in jurisprudence.

 In 1975, while Blair was at Oxford, his mother Hazel died aged 52 of thyroid cancer, which greatly affected him.
-After Oxford, Blair trained at the Inns of Court School of Law, later part of The City Law School and served his barrister pupillage at Lincoln's Inn, where he was called to the Bar.
+After Oxford, Blair trained at the Inns of Court School of Law and served his barrister pupillage at Lincoln's Inn, where he was called to the Bar.
 He met his future wife, Cherie Booth, at the chambers founded by Derry Irvine, who was to be Blair's first lord chancellor.